-As the COVID-19 pandemic continues and the cost of living increases, women continue to face impossible choices.
-Many women who left the labor force in the pandemic have not yet returned, pandemic-related relief has ended, and costs are rising.
+As the cost of living increases and the economic fallout from the COVID-19 pandemic continues,, women continue to face impossible choices.
+Women still lag far behind in labor force growth compared to men since the pandemic.
 Millions of women and families are still struggling to make ends meet.
 By boosting working women's incomes, state tax credits that wipe out tax liability and provide cash refunds help women afford necessities, ensure family well-being, and help families afford the higher costs they are facing.
 Refundable tax credits are key to rebuilding an economy that works for everyone and helping families make ends meet in the face of rising costs and inflation.